Stephen Lang: Career

 In 2009, he appeared in Michael Mann's film Public Enemies as FBI Agent Charles Winstead, the man widely considered to have fired the shots that killed John Dillinger, and in Grant Heslov's The Men Who Stare at Goats alongside Jeff Bridges, Kevin Spacey, Ewan McGregor, and George Clooney.

 Also in 2009, he narrated the audiobook Road Rage—which combines the short stories "Duel" by Richard Matheson and "Throttle" by Stephen King and Joe Hill—and guest-starred in the Law & Order: Criminal Intent season 8 finales, "Revolution" in the role of Axel Kaspers.
 In 2010 he performed the narration for "The Gettysburg Story: Battlefield Auto Tour," the top-selling audio tour of the Gettysburg Battlefield at Gettysburg National Military Park in Gettysburg, Pennsylvania.
 Written and produced by filmmaker Jake Boritt and based on works by historian Gabor Boritt it tells the story of the Battle of Gettysburg and Abraham Lincoln's Gettysburg Address in Gettysburg National Cemetery.
 Lang is also the narrator of the companion public television documentary The Gettysburg Story presented by Maryland Public Television.

 Lang played the villain Khalar Zym in the 2011 Conan the Barbarian reboot starring Jason Momoa.
-He also played one of the leads, Nathaniel Taylor, in the Steven Spielberg-produced TV series Terra Nova.
+He also played one of the leads, Nathaniel Taylor, in the Steven Spielberg–produced TV series Terra Nova.

 In February 2012, he signed on to play Mary Shannon's estranged father in a three-episode arc on the final season of the USA television series In Plain Sight.

 In 2013, Lang appeared in The Monkey's Paw for Chiller TV.

 Lang has been confirmed as reprising his role as Colonel Miles Quaritch in the upcoming sequels to Avatar.

 He plays Increase Mather, in a recurring role, on WGN America's first original scripted series, Salem.

 Lang is part of the cast of AMC's martial-arts drama Into the Badlands.
 He played The Blind Man in Fede Álvarez's hit horror-thriller Don't Breathe (2016), which received positive reviews.
 He reprised the role in the sequel Don't Breathe 2 in 2021.

-In February 2016, Lang lobbied for the role Cable in Deadpool 2 through captioned Twitter pictures.
+In February 2016, Lang lobbied for the role of Cable in Deadpool 2 through captioned Twitter pictures.
 The role ultimately went to Josh Brolin.
 In 2017, he played Colonel Abraham Biggs in Hostiles, from director Scott Cooper.
 In 2018, he appeared as father of Joe Braven (Jason Momoa), Linden Braven in the action thriller film Braven, and played Shrike in Mortal Engines, which Peter Jackson produced for Universal Pictures and Media Rights Capital.

+Other recent projects include the historical epic series House of David for Amazon Studios, the horror thriller Don't Breathe 2, boxing drama The Featherweight which premiered at the Venice Film Festival and the drama Avenue of the Giants for which he won the Best Actor Prize at the Sedona International Film Festival.